cgt/go-mwclient/README.md

     }

 ## Dependencies
-Other than the Go standard library, go-mwclient depends on the following third party, open source packages:
+Other than the standard library, go-mwclient depends on the following third party, open source packages:

 - <https://github.com/antonholmquist/jason> (MIT licensed)